Asterics2020-Obelics/School2017/README.md

 Instruction for Mac can be found [here](https://www.continuum.io/downloads#windows).
-To set up the PATH and PYTHON path, you can do as explained in the previous section for Linux install.
+To set up the PATH and PYTHON, you can do as explained in the previous section for Linux install.

 ### Windows

 Instruction for Windows can be found [here](https://www.continuum.io/downloads#windows)

 ## Python library requirements

+If you choose an other way to install Python 3.6 than the one recommended above, you might want to install manually the following Python libraries, which all come with `Anaconda`.

 - ipython
 - jupyter